Gabriel-Mwenga-Nguli/creme-collections/src/FIRESTORE_RULES.md

       allow write: if request.auth != null; // For admin panel }

+    // Allow any authenticated user to create a gift card.
+    // Reading/updating should be locked down further in a real-world scenario. match /giftCards/{giftCardId} {
+      allow create: if request.auth != null;
+      allow read, write: if request.auth != null; // For admin/redemption logic
+    }

     // Allow users to read and write their own document in the 'users' collection. match /users/{userId} {
       allow read, write: if request.auth != null && request.auth.uid == userId;